BeerOnBeard/socket-io-eventstore-spike/readme.md

 ## Domain

-A simple ledger where users can increment and decrement a total using two commands: `IncrementTotal` and `DecrementTotal`.
+A simple ledger where users can increment and decrement a total using two commands: `Increment` and `Decrement`.
 Each aggregate will be identified by a GUID.
-The client can create a new ledger with the command `CreateLedger`.
+The client can create a new ledger with the command `Create`.